jdeath/enphase_local/README.md

 Despite the name, this integration gets both local and cloud data.
 It started out at getting local data, but not all the required data was local.

-Local Data From your envoy: Current production,consumption,import,export power .
+Local Data From your envoy: Current production,consumption,import,export power.
+Lifetime Energy Production, Consumption, Net.
 Inverter power production

 Cloud Data: Energy Production, Consumption, Import, Export, Net